kiqr/teamable/README.md

 Teamable enables role based multi-user accounts (teams/organizations).
 Teams are represented by the `Account` model.
 An account can have multiple users associated with it and a user can have multiple accounts.
 You can think of accounts as a common name for **teams** or **organizations**.

 Every user can have one personal account they're admin of, which allows our code to work the same way whether we're adding resources privately for a user or for a team/organization.
-When a user signs in for the first time, they will be redirected to `new_account_path` and prompted to create their first personal or team account.
+When a user signs in for the first time, they will be redirected to `setup_personal_account_path` and prompted to create their personal account.

 ### Team resources